Benams5211/ShapeFinder/README.md

 -boss hp and time given on defeat increases each time

--zooming in to freeze the boss does NOT work
+-zooming in to freeze the boss does NOT work (that would be too easy)

 -boss size changes with difficulty